 6. Most people drink a few times a week

-Sorry, Boo-boo.
+Sorry, Boo.
 Turns out 30% of Americans have zero drinks ever.
 The next 30% have fewer than one per week.
 The next 30% cap off “healthy drinking” at 1-15 per week.
-But I’m betting you relate more to that 10% of Americans who guzzle 73.85 drinks per week — in other words, to the 1 in 10 of us addicted to alcohol who will likely die sooner because of it.
+We drunks relate more to that 10% of Americans who guzzle 73.85 drinks per week — in other words, to the 1 in 10 of us addicted to alcohol who will likely die sooner because of it.

 7. My drinking harms no one

-If you’re connected to anyone in any way, your drinking hurts them.
-Driving, you risk others’ lives and the happiness of all their loved ones; hungover at work, you’re less effective and/or risk your coworkers’ safety; to anyone who loves you, you’re emotionally dulled; and to your maker, you say, “This amazing brain and body that let me be conscious in the physical world –?
+If we’re connected to anyone in any way, our drinking hurts them.
+Driving, we risk others’ lives and the happiness of all their loved ones; hungover at work, we’re less effective and/or risk our coworkers’ safety; to anyone who loves us, we’re emotionally dulled; and to our maker, we say, “This amazing brain and body that let me be conscious in the physical world –?
 I’m gonna shit all over ’em — again! ”